Stanton, Suffolk: Miscellaneous

 There are two open churches, All Saints (Church of England), and a Methodist church.
-The disused church of St Johns holds occasional services.
-All Saints and St Johns are part of the United Benefice of Stanton, Hopton, Market Weston, Barningham & Coney Weston.
+The disused church of St John’s holds occasional services.
+All Saints and St John’s are part of the United Benefice of Stanton, Hopton, Market Weston, Barningham & Coney Weston.

 There are number of businesses in the village; a post office and newsagents, a fish and chips shop, hairdressers and Palmers Bakery.

 Stanton has a football team Stanton F.C..